ghackenberg/caddrive/README.md

 # ProductBoard

 ProductBoard provides a free and open source solution for collaborative product design.
+We support version management for CAD models, as well as issue management and milestone management.
+In issues, you can refer to parts and assemblies of CAD models through markdown references.
+The references help making the discussion more self-explanatory and easy to understand.

 ## Screenshots